Seth-McKilla/mckilla-dot-dev/src/articles/saas-starter-pack-3.md

 description: 'Learn how to create a navbar and sign-in page with Tailwindcss and TailwindUI'
 ---

 Welcome to the [SaaS (Software as a Service) Starter Pack](https://mckilla.dev/tags/saas-starter-pack) series.
 In this series we're building a SaaS app from scratch using bleeding edge technologies.
-The end goal is to have a minimal, ready to deploy application that you can use as a starting point for rapidly prototyping and (hopefully) validating your next SaaS business idea.
+The end goal is to have a minimal, ready to deploy application that you can use as a starting point for rapidly prototyping your next SaaS business idea.

 This is going to be an ever-evolving series; as the technologies we use change, so will this series.
 I'll be continually returning to the posts and associated repo to update them as new versions of the technologies are released.